Is It Too Easy to Start a Small Business?

 Of course, governmental bodies around the world could make laws and regulations that stem the tide.
 But that in itself is a huge undertaking.
 And with government budgets stretched to the max for every conceivable cause and effort, solving the unqualified business owner problem is unlikely to become a priority anytime soon.

-Another way to combat the problem would be provide better education about both employment and entrepreneurial career paths in high schools and colleges.
+Another way to combat the problem would be to provide better education about both employment and entrepreneurial career paths in high schools and colleges.
 But, again, with governmental budgets being pushed to the limits for all types of community needs and programs, this is also unlikely to happen.

 Supplier Safety Net...
 Or Not